Should Certain Cosmetic Ingredients Be Banned or Restricted?

 - Which new substances should be added to the banned or restricted list?

-- Should conditions for existing Hotlist entries be changed?
+- Should the conditions for existing restricted ingredients be changed?

 How to Participate

-- Review the proposed updates to the Cosmetic Ingredient Hotlist to understand what changes are being considered.
+- Review the proposed updates to the Cosmetic Ingredient Hotlist to see which ingredients are being considered for changes.

-- Send your feedback by email to cosmetics@hc-sc.gc.ca or by mail to the Cosmetics Program at Health Canada.
+- Send your feedback by email to cosmetics@hc-sc.gc.ca or by mail to the Hotlist Coordinator at Health Canada.